-Dorothée Vandamme is lecturer at the University of Mons and visiting lecturer at the Université catholigue de Louvain.
-She is researcher at the ISPOLE institute and research fellow at the European Foundation for South Asian Studies.
+Dorothée Vandamme is a lecturer at the University of Mons and a visiting lecturer at the Université catholigue de Louvain.
+She is a researcher at the ISPOLE institute and a research fellow at the European Foundation for South Asian Studies.
 Her main research interests are political sociology and social processes in interstate relations, the political and security environment in Pakistan and Afghanistan, Chinese foreign policy and contemporary international security issues.

 "A well-crafted and intellectually engaging mix of theoretical, empirical and policy analyses.
 A noteworthy contribution to the field"